 Virtual office services

 can be chosen by businessmen who do not want to set up a traditional office in Qatar in the first place.
 They can benefit from a complete package and a series of services.
 A notable business address, call answering and forwarding, secretary services, mail collection and forwarding, fax services and a virtual assistant are among the services comprised by a virtual office package.
-People can also ask for extra meeting rooms and bank statements collection.
+People can also ask for extra meeting rooms and bank statement collection.
 The costs for virtual office packages in Qatar can be requested from our company formation agents in Qatar

 .
 One of our specialists can also give details about how you can start a business in Qatar, mentioning that we can help you with the authorities in charge of the incorporation.

 Qatar has a low taxation regime, with a minimum number of taxes on corporate profits and no taxes on income from employment.
 The corporate tax rate in Qatar is 10%, with a higher 35% rate for gas and/or oil operations.
 There is no withholding tax on dividends, no capital duty, payroll tax or real property tax.
 Qatar does not levy a value-added tax.
 One of our company formation agents in Qatar can give you complete details on tax compliance for companies anf help you with starting a business in Qatar as a foreigner.